-After the 3rd Precinct police headquarters was attacked and set on fire on Thursday night, protesters moved to the 5th Precinct headquarters on Friday, setting fire to buildings around the station and throwing projectiles at police defending the building.
+After the 3rd Precinct police headquarters was attacked and set on fire Thursday night, protesters moved to the 5th Precinct headquarters on Friday, setting fire to buildings around the station and throwing projectiles at police defending the building.

 Minneapolis Fire Department crews battled blazes into Saturday morning but said it would only attended fires once they had been secured by police and National Guard troops.

 There were also multiple reports of shots being fired across the city and police confirmed they had fired shots at a car driving into a group of officers on Friday evening, but no one was injured in the incident.